drevantonder/smiley/README.md

-# smiley
+# Smiley
- a simple emoticon picker using jquery [Demo](https://jsfiddle.net/DrevanTonder/96mreuLq/)
+ A simple emoticon picker using jquery [Demo](https://jsfiddle.net/DrevanTonder/96mreuLq/)

  To add the emoticon picker download the repository, upload `smiley.css` and `smiley.js` to your server, and add `<link rel="stylesheet" type="text/css" href="css/smiley.css">` in your `<head>` then either add `<script scr="scripts/smiley.js"></script>` or add